CreativeCodingLab/DarkSkyVis/README.md

 Following the initial proof of concepts and playing with the functionality of YT and Paraview, I ended up settling (almost by accident) on VTK.
 In particular, I decided that while Volume Rendering and Volume Compositiing are neat, that is not the direction I want to go with this visualization.
 ![Dark Matter Particle Cloud Normed-Phi values](images/progress/round2/DarkSkyParticlePhi-Normed2.png)
-![Dark Matter Particle Cloud Velocity Magnitude](images/progress/round2/DarkSkyParticleMagnitudeCube.png)
+![Dark Matter Particle Cloud Velocity Magnitude](images/progress/round2/DarkSkyParticleMagnitudeCube.png) In order to produce a Point Cloud representation, we needed to extract the raw XYZ coordinates of the particles in question.
+To do this we used YT to access the "Dark Matter Particle Position".
+We then passed those coordinates to VTK which we used to render each point individually.
+Points were colored based on their z particle velocity value.
+In total, over 2million points are generated in this particular simulation.

+---
+####Into the Void

+However, this was only a single point in time.
+The last point in time to be precise.
+While the visualization is interesting on its own, what we would really like to see is how it changes across time.

+However, rather the perform a 2D composition of a single plane, we wanted to see it in 3D.
+To do that we composed an expanding bounding box Space-Time Cube of Space and Time...

+We found that there was a approximately ~454.174/mPc expansion in terms of the dimensional bounds of each time point.
+In other words, the Universe was expanding at a rate of about ~454.174/Mpc in all directions.

+Our approach then was to extract a subset of each time step with an expanding boundary box which begins at the boundary of the previous time point, and extended to the boundary of the current time point.

+This required iterating over each ds14_scivis_0128_e4_dt04_[01].[0-9][0-9]00 file, 100 in total, and extracting on the order of several millions of particles.
+This is where MPI and BlueWaters comes in handy.

+By distributing each file and desired bounds to a separate process, we could extract only those point coordinates that we were interested in, in parallel, speeding up the processes significantly.
+Since the coordinates all fell within unique ranges, the order in which we received them is unimportant.
 ![Dark Matter Particle TS Cube 20 Samples](images/DarkSkyTimeBox6.png)
 ![Dark Matter Particle TS Cube 99 Samples](images/DarkSkyTimeBox9.png)